Pug grooming schedule, This is the no-nonsense guide that every pug parent deserves: the Pug Grooming Schedule Cheat Sheet.

 Treats lots

 Listen, boss, sometimes when your pug is taking a bath, they will act as though they are being waterboarded.
 Other days they’ll fall asleep while you clean their folds like royalty.
-A rollercoaster, that is.
+A roller coaster, that is.

 But perfection isn’t the goal.
 Consistency is.